-Meat shops near schools, temples promote violent tendencies, affect purity of sentiment: Bihar Dy CM
+Meat shops near schools, temples promote violent tendencies, affect purity of sentiment: Bihar dy CM

 The senior BJP leader, who holds the urban development portfolio in the Nitish Kumar government, made a statement to this effect a couple of days ago when his views were sought on a recent circular issued by the department.

-“We are making a new Bihar and this is being reflected in all the steps we take.
-I issued directions to strictly implement the rules in a recent departmental meeting, which have been framed to ensure proper hygiene and social harmony,” he said.
+"We are making a new Bihar, and this is being reflected in all the steps we take.
+In a recent departmental meeting, I issued directions to strictly implement the rules that have been framed to ensure proper hygiene and social harmony," he said.

 "We are not against people's right to have food of their choice.
 But, selling such items in the open, especially in the vicinity of religious institutions, adversely affects the purity of our sentiments.
 Similarly, these need to be kept away from educational institutions to prevent violent tendencies among children," Sinha said.